-AC Inputs
+2.17 AC Inputs

-work with if working careless.
-The cally, ac input modules are available that will work with 24, 48, 110, and 220 volts.
+An ac voltage is non-polarized.
+This means that there is no positive or negative to worry about".
+However, ac voltage can be quite dangerous to work with if working careless.
+Typically, ac input modules are available that will work with 24, 48, 110, and 220 volts.

-input modules are less common these days than dc input modules.
-The reason is that sensors typically have transistor outputs.
-A transistor will not work with an ac large.
-Most commonly, the ac voltage is being switched through a limit switch or other large.
+AC input modules are less common these days than dc input modules.
+The reason is that today's sensors typically have transistor outputs.
+A transistor will not work with an ac voltage.
+Most commonly, the ac voltage is being switched through a limit switch or other switch type.
 If the application is using a sensor it probably is operating on a dc voltage.